strangerstudios/pmpro-register-helper/readme.txt

 This is an official Add On for [Paid Memberships Pro](https://www.paidmembershipspro.com), the most complete member management and membership subscriptions plugin for WordPress.

 = Supports Multiple Field Types =
 Using Register Helper, you can add a variety of field types to capture additional information about your members.
+Fields can be customized by the member's selected or active membership level.
 Supported field types include:

 * Text and Textarea
 * Select and Select2 (multi-select)
-* Checkbox and Radio
+* Checkbox, Grouped Checkboxes, and Radio Select
+* Date
 * File Upload
+* Read-only
 * HTML (generates any desired HTML)
 * Hidden

-= Fields Per Levels and Conditional Fields =
-Fields can be added based on the member's selected level.
-This means that you can collect specific member information for one level and other unique member information for another level.

-Any registered field can be dynamically hidden or shown with JavaScript depending on another field’s value.
-To create a conditional field, pass an array of conditions as the depends option.
+Any registered field can be a conditional field.
+These fields use JavaScript to dynamically hide or show based on another field's value.

 [Read the documentation on Adding Fields](https://www.paidmembershipspro.com/documentation/register-helper-documentation/adding-fields/)

-= Adding Sections to Membership Checkout =
+= Adding Fields to Membership Checkout =
 Register Helper allows you to add fields to a variety of places within the Membership Checkout page using Paid Memberships Pro.
 Fields can be added to existing locations including:

 * after_username